 Interest rate risk arises from the possibility that changes in interest rates will affect future cash flows or the fair values of financial instruments.
 The Board of Directors has established limits on the interest gaps for stipulated periods.
-The Company's margin lending carry fixed and variable interest rates and are carried at amortized costs and accordingly management believes that the Company is not exposed to any significant interest rate risk.
+The Company's margin lending and investments in debt instruments carry fixed and accordingly management believes that the Company is not exposed to any significant interest rate risk.